-This trek in Tibet will be led by an English speaking Tibetan Guide who is highly experienced and knows the areas in the far west of Tibet well.
-He accompanies the group throughout the time in Tibet.
+During your time in Tibet you will be led by an English speaking Tibetan Guide who is highly experienced and knows the areas in the far west of Tibet well.
+He accompanies the group throughout the time in there.

 In Nepal